OUR 2.5 hours tours are by arrangement at a time of choice.

-Participate in a foraging expedition through Melbourne woodlands and foreshore exploring how the Indigenous First People to early settlers to the modern era have harvested wild and sustainable food, medicine, tools, shelter, and other resources from the Australian environment and its seasons.
+Participate in a foraging expedition through Melbourne woodlands and foreshore exploring how Australians from Indigenous First People to early settlers, immigrants and to the modern era have harvested wild and sustainable food, medicine, tools, shelter, and other resources from the Australian environment and its seasons.

 1. ALBERT PARK RESERVE TO ST KILDA

 Forage the Indigenous Trail from the 500-year-old St Kilda Ngargee (Corroboree) Tree to West Beach in the hunting and gathering estate of the Boon Wurrung people.

 2. HALF MOON BAY, BLACK ROCK